Pulmonary Function Lab

 What we do

-The respiratory therapists work closely with our team of respirologists, who interpret the test results and use the information to diagnose and treat your condition.
+Respiratory therapists work closely with our team of respirologists, who interpret your test results to help diagnose and treat your condition.

-Please arrive at the lab 15 minutes before the start of your appointment to check in.
+Please arrive at the lab 15 minutes before your appointment to check in.

 Pulmonary function tests

 Pulmonary function tests (PFTs) measure how well your lungs work.
-Depending on your specific needs, you may get a combination of tests or only one.
-Pulmonary function tests help diagnose conditions such as:
+Depending on your needs, you may have one test or a combination.
+PFTs help diagnose conditions such as:

 - Asthma